Spaceghost/spaceghost.github.com/_posts/2011-05-24-Feature-share.md

 I'm also going to be using [aruba][] to test the monoceros executable for the generators and any other CLI goodness.

-#3 Concept the III: Those rake tasks
+#3 Concept the III: Those rails generate tasks

 [Earlier][], when I talked about Rake tasks, I mentioned three types of tasks.
 These are the generation commands for the engine itself.
 The `rails g monoceros:install:full` task will fully install Monoceros into your application.
 Now it is easy to modify and customise.